KittyGiraudel/site/_posts/2014-11-25-specificity-in-sass.md

 }

 /// Outputs specificity in your CSS as (invalid) properties.
-/// Please, don't use this mixin in production.
+/// Please, don’t use this mixin in production.
 /// @access public
 /// @require {function} specificity
 /// @output specificity (map as string), specificity-value (specificity value as integer)